What is chickenpox?

 How much will a chickenpox vaccination cost?

 The cost of a chickenpox vaccination is in some cases covered by your health insurance.
 Check with your health insurance company whether the vaccination is (partially) covered.
-For more information on prices, please visit our rates page.
+For more information on prices, please visit our prices page.

 Questions or schedule an appointment?